matepek/vscode-catch2-test-adapter/README.md

 - Create a pull request.
 - Report a bug.
-- Tell me about requested features.
+- Tell me about your requested features.